 For technical divers, the Punta Sur Reef isn’t one to miss.
 It has fascinating deep wall cavern systems with coral tunnels.
 At about 27 meters deep, you’ll see a bustling marine life.

-Take note that Cozumel is also known for its strong currents, which makes it perfect for drift dives.
+Take note that Cozumel is also known for its strong currents, which makes it perfect for drift dives or drift snorkeling.
 It’s also home to a myriad of pelagic species, bull sharks, and green turtles.

 And like most dive spots in Mexico, there’s no bad time to dive in Cozumel.
 December to April is the peak season and you have to book ahead as the island is popular among tourists.